I like this

-After vigorous testing and research, Absolute Action chose Soraa VIVID LED Optical Light Engines to incorporate within the new fibre optic projector which they used to illuminate the priceless art and artefacts at the Ashmolean Museum.
-Absolute Action selected Soraa’s light engines for their compatibility with the current fibre optic products system in the show-cases, energy efficiency and exceptional colour and whiteness rendering.
+After vigorous testing and research, Absolute Action chose SORAA VIVID LED Optical Light Engines to incorporate within the new fibre optic projector which they used to illuminate the priceless art and artefacts at the Ashmolean Museum.
+Absolute Action selected SORAA’s light engines for their compatibility with the current fibre optic products system in the show-cases, energy efficiency and exceptional color and whiteness rendering.

-“Our quest to find high quality colour rendering and longevity led us right to Soraa,” said Emma Dawson-Tarr, Managing Director, Absolute Action.
-“With Soraa’s LED innovations, we have given the Ashmolean Museum more flexibility and control for the future.”
+“Our quest to find high quality color rendering and longevity led us right to SORAA,” said Emma Dawson-Tarr, Managing Director, Absolute Action.
+“With SORAA’s LED innovations, we have given the Ashmolean Museum more flexibility and control for the future.”

-In addition to outstanding colour rendering and long life, a key reason Absolute Action decided upon Soraa was the large energy savings associated with the new LEDs.
-By utilising the new Soraa LED light engines versus the previous halogen lamps, the Museum is set to save nearly 75 percent in energy costs associated with lighting.
-Additionally – and almost as important – the ability to maintain the optimum temperature of the Soraa diode via the NTC reader control from the driver means the Museum can be assured of a long operational life.
+In addition to outstanding color rendering and long life, a key reason Absolute Action decided upon SORAA was the large energy savings associated with the new LEDs.
+By utilising the new SORAA LED light engines versus the previous halogen lamps, the Museum is set to save nearly 75 percent in energy costs associated with lighting.
+Additionally – and almost as important – the ability to maintain the optimum temperature of the SORAA diode via the NTC reader control from the driver means the Museum can be assured of a long operational life.

-Soraa’s GaN on GaN™ LED with Violet-Emission 3-Phosphor (VP₃) LED technology renders the widest range of colours in the objects that we see, without ultraviolet (UV) or infrared (IR) radiation that can fade or harm the artifacts.
-Utilising every colour in the rainbow, especially deep red emission, Soraa’s lamps render warm tones beautifully and accurately, and achieve a colour rendering index (CRI) of 95 and deep red (R9) rendering of 95.
+SORAA’s GaN on GaN™ LED with Violet-Emission 3-Phosphor (VP₃) LED technology renders the widest range of colors in the objects that we see, without ultraviolet (UV) or infrared (IR) radiation that can fade or harm the artifacts.
+Utilising every color in the rainbow, especially deep red emission, SORAA’s lamps render warm tones beautifully and accurately, and achieve a color rendering index (CRI) of 95 and deep red (R9) rendering of 95.
 And unlike blue-based white LEDs without any violet emission, the company’s lamps have violet emissions to properly excite fluorescing brightening agents in natural objects.

 Photo Credit: Dan Paton | www.danpaton.net